pfruan/DiSNEP/README.md

 - alpha is a regularization parameter representing weights for signal sources where α = 0 means no disease-specific enhancement.
 The default value is 0.75.
 - iter is the number of iterations.
 The default value is 10.
 - difference	is a parameter for converenge defining when the iteration stops.The default value is 1e-6.
-- the returned se a enhanced gene network.
+- the returned value a enhanced gene network.

 **Denoise the enhanced network and make it binary and symmetric.**